damonbakker/damonbakker/README.md

-- 👋 Hi, I’m @damonbakker
+- 👋 Hi, I’m @damonbakker.
+Freelancer in full stack and mobile development
-- 👀 I’m interested in full stack development & mobile development
+- 👀 I'm based in Sweden but operate worldwide
-- 🌱 I’m currently learning vuejs, react native, Swedish
+- 🌱 I’m currently learning vuejs, flutter, Swedish

 <!---
 damonbakker/damonbakker is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.